 November 29 During Kennedy's "National Culture Center Week," a closed-circuit television broadcast airs to raise funds on behalf of the National Cultural

-February 21 JFK broadens the scope of the Presidential Medal of Freedom to include persons who had made especially meritorious contributions to "(1) The security
+February 21 JFK broadens the scope of the Presidential Medal of Freedom to include persons who had made especially meritorious contributions from just "(1) the security

-or national interests of the United States, or (2) world peace, or (3) cultural or other significant public or private endeavors."
+or national interests of the United States or (2) world peace, to (3) cultural or other significant public or private endeavors."

 June 4 The Opera Society of Washington, with Columbus' own Clara O'Dette in the chorus, performs for the President of India.